-(b) APPROPRIATION TO SUPERVISOR ELECTION CAMPAIGN FUND.
 Each fiscal year the City and County of San Francisco shall appropriate to the Supervisor Election Campaign Fund an amount sufficient to provide funding for election campaigns as authorized by this Chapter for all candidates for the Board of Supervisors who may be eligible to receive such funds.
 The Ethics Commission shall assist the Mayor and Board of Supervisors in estimating the amount required.
 If at any time the amount appropriated is insufficient to fund all eligible candidates, the Ethics Commission shall notify the Mayor and Board of Supervisors, and the City and County shall appropriate additional funds.
-The Ethics Commission shall assist the Mayor and Board of Supervisors in estimating any additional funds required.
+The Ethics Commission shall assist the Mayor and Board of Supervisors, and the City and County shall in estimating any additional funds required.